scenarioo/scenarioo/docs/Migration-Guide.md

 ## 4.x to 5.x

+### Breaking Changes

+* Security mechanism for authentication to secured REST endpoint has changed.
+You need to follow below steps to ensure the new deployed version has same username and password as was the case before.

-### Migration to Spring Boot
+### Migration

-* The Scenarioo viewer has been migrated to a Spring Boot application.
-You can now run Scenarioo as a standalone WAR file in addition to deploying it to a webserver.
+Follow these simple steps to migrate:

+1. Update the scenarioo application:
-    * Refer to the [Scenarioo setup guide](tutorial/Scenarioo-Viewer-Web-Application-Setup.md) for more information about the different ways to run Scenarioo.
+    * refer to [Scenarioo Setup Guide](tutorial/Scenarioo-Viewer-Web-Application-Setup.md) for details
-* The mechanism for securing the REST resource for build uploads has changed.
+    * consider that there is a new option to also run scenarioo as a standalone web application (if you like so) instead of deploying the WAR to a web server or running it as a docker (as before)

+2. Make sure you configure the same username and password for REST endpoints in the new way:
-    * User and password for the HTTP authentication can no longer be set in `tomcat-users.xml`.
+   * User and password for the HTTP authentication where usually configured in `tomcat-users.xml` before, which will not be considered anymore.
-    * If you were using this feature before, read the section on [how to publish documentation data](tutorial/Publish-Documentation-Data.md#b-http-post-request) to see how this is done now.
+   * Instead you can configure the same username and password now, as explained here: [Configuration of Authentication for Secured REST API](Configuration.md#authentication-for-secured-rest-api)

+3. Restart the scenarioo server/app and enjoy the new version :-)

 ## 3.x to 4.x